H.S. GIRLS HOCKEY: Stars shut out by Haverhill

-FOXBORO — The Hockomock Stars took a 7-0 loss to Haverhill High at Foxboro Sports Center on Wednesday afternoon.
+FOXBORO — The Hockomock Stars took a 7-0 loss to Haverhill High at Foxboro Sports Center last Wednesday afternoon.

 Bailey Mooers stepped in goal for the Stars, making 21 saves.
 She shared the role with Emily Davignon.